h-shoaib/document-compliance-ai-agent/README.md

 The application supports multiple file uploads, AI-powered processing, and an interactive Streamlit interface for compliance verification and reporting.

 Remember to switch tabs to the compliance checker after processing the documents.

+### Reasoning for various choices

+- Langgraph was used because it's heavily customizable and allows great control over the agent.
+Tool calling and binding is easily handled, states can be easily customized, and it has a constantly improving library of features.
+- pdfplumber used because some pdfs have directly embedded text so it saves the cost of an api call to Azure's OCR
+- Azure Document Intelligence was used because of it's high accuracy of extraction and generous free tier
+- ChromaDB is used because it's a lightweight vector database and easy to use, hence is perfect for this demo.
+- The separation of the two pipelines is to reduce complexity in coding, and make it easy to prepare a user friendly UI

 ## 🧩 Assumptions, Limitations & Future Work